 Bittman: Legumes are the most nutritious plant food.
 If we’re serious about addressing global warming or being healthier, eating less meat is essential.
 Americans eat twice as much meat as the world average.
 Not only do we not need all the protein we’re consuming, over consumption of animal products can lead to health problems.
 Of course, some protein is essential, and that’s where legumes come in.

 Bittman: I really think lentils are fantastic.
 They’re quick to cook and incredibly versatile – good in salads, dal, soups, even in dips for veggies or to spread on a sandwich.
 Really, all beans need more attention.
 They’re the most nutritious plant food.
 They’re often high in fiber and protein, and they should be making a regular appearance in everyone’s diet.

-Beans have been known to cause stomach aches and even open the door to food poisoning.
-Should you experience food poisoning and need to see a doctor, remember that where you go matters.
+Beans can sometimes cause stomach aches and even open the door to food poisoning if not well cooked.
+If you experience food poisoning and need to see a doctor, remember where you go matters.
 Do your research about ERs versus urgent care now before you’re ill.
-That way, when you need urgent care, you know which care facility is best suited to your situation.
+That way, when you need urgent care, you'll know which care facility is best for your situation.